testingrequired/testframe/ANATOMY.md

 A config is a collection of middleware that represents a set of tests: unit tests, end to end tests, api tests.
 The middleware used will define how tests are found, executed and reported.

+#### Exit Codes

+Middleware can emit an `exit` event with an exit code.
+These are collected as middleware are ran.
+The lowest non zero exit code is what the config will exit with.
+These `exit` events are checked after setup and results.

 ## Middleware

 Middleware is a two stage curried function: [`setup`](#setup) then an optional [`results`](#results).